NordicCompBio/Feedback/README.md

 <img width="330" alt="ncb_logo" src="https://user-images.githubusercontent.com/6730853/139441283-ae67512d-d219-4f4f-ba12-8b0c408c71e5.png">

-Do you have ideas or suggestions on how to improve and develop Nordic Computational Biology?
+Got suggestions on how to improve and develop Nordic Computational Biology?
 There are several ways to share your input:

 1. You can fill out the form on our website: https://nordic-compbio.iscbsc.org/provide-feedback/ (If you are unable to access it in Chrome/Safari, try FireFox)
 2. Send your input via our contact form, available on our website: https://nordic-compbio.iscbsc.org/contact/